History

 In Season 2021, the State League Reserves went one step further by winning the League title.

-With Kingsley Westside now an established State League club, several new senior sides were added over recent years.
+With Kingsley Westside now a well established State League club, several more senior sides have been added over recent years.

-These included a second Amateur side, Masters (over 35s) sides, Metro League sides and a Senior Women’s side in 2022.
+These included a second Amateur side, two Masters (over 35s) sides, two Metro League sides and a Senior Women’s Metro League side.

-With the introduction of these sides, the club maintains its strong senior player base and provides senior football options at all competitive levels.
+With the introduction of these new sides, the club maintains its strong senior player base, as well as providing football options at all competitive levels for our senior players, both male and female.